Isn’t rabies rare?

 There are several reasons why rabies continues to be so prevalent in many parts of the world.

 One challenge is getting vaccinations to the most vulnerable people in resource-poor countries.
-Many areas in rural Africa, for example, do not have electricity and many vaccinations must stay cold to be effect.
+Many areas in rural Africa, for example, do not have electricity and many vaccinations must stay cold to be effective.
 But Allen School researchers have recently shown that the rabies vaccine is more thermotolerant than previously thought.
-Most rabies vaccination programs are still designed to keep the vaccine stored at cold temperatures, but that may change in the future making the vaccine more easily available to communities without electricity.
+Most rabies vaccination programs are still designed to keep the vaccine stored at cold temperatures but that may change in the future making the vaccine more easily available to communities without electricity.

 Another challenge is cost.
 The vaccine is also too expensive for many families.
 Governments in many countries have historically put their resources into treating people after they have been exposed to the rabies virus with post-exposure prophylaxis vaccinations that must be started within the first 24 hours after a person is bitten by a rabid dog.
 Once symptoms appear, the disease is almost always fatal.
 Because of the narrow window for treatment, it has not been very effective in reducing deaths and many health care centers do not have it on hand.
 It is also the costliest option.
 Post-exposure prophylaxis costs are 20 times higher than the amount spent on dog vaccination in impacted countries.